AD-SDL/adc-rdm-sdk/README.md

 We are using [poetry](https://python-poetry.org/) to package this code.

 Use `poetry add <package name>` to add new dependencies to the repo.

+## License
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details